keykey7/confij/README.md

 - reloader with file-watcher
 - validation module with everything @NotNull and everything @Valid per default
 - logging modul
-- refactor: remove Lists, replace with maps + key validator (aka only integers, sequential)
 - documentation
 - injection support: guice, spring, J2EE
-- interface invocation handler default methods should be called on demand (safer: they can use other methods)